 How to apply

-Applications for Volunteer Solicitor positions are open all year round.
-Once received, your application will be added to a queue.
-As positions become available, the supervising solicitor of that advice night will choose suitable applicants from queued applications.
-Applicants with experience relevant to RLC areas of law will be given priority.
+Your application will be added to a pool.
+As positions become available, the supervising solicitor of that practice will choose suitable applicants from the pool.
+Applicants with experience relevant to the practice will be given priority.

-Please complete the online application form and attach:
+Please complete the online application form (linked below next to the practice name when applications are open) and attach:

 - A current resume

 - A copy of your practising certificate

 - A copy of a physically signed and dated confidentiality agreement (download form below).

 Each practice opens and closes for applications as the need arises.
 Currently: